letoan96/coderticket/README.md

 The following **required** functionality is complete:

 * [x] Implement required user stories
-* [ ] 10 model tests, 2 route tests, 2 controller tests, 2 view tests.
+* [x] 10 model tests, 2 route tests, 2 controller tests, 2 view tests. -> not 100% and I dont know if I do it right way.

 The person with best test coverage will win a small present from the instructor :)